While developing new api we discovered that dry-validation suits best for our needs as a validation library.

 c) Does it make sense to extend this rule to have the second parameter - int or range - the number rules it has to satisfy, so that it would become a general rule nOf? - I haven’t prepared code for neither for oneOf nor of anyOf in

-and there are some things I want to discuss:
+dry-validationand there are some things I want to discuss:

 a) I want errors for oneOf and anyOf to be like " not one of (list of rules)" and " not any of (list of rules)", but I think in case of schemas passed the shouldn’t be expanded to AST, so that the error could be " " not one of Cat, Dog, etc.", but currently they come to message compiler already expanded.
 What’s better to do here?
-This could also help with exposing rules likeschema(Cat).not
+This could also help with exposing rules likeschema(Cat).not, which could be added viaadd_ruleand currently returns the errors of the Schema errors when there are errors.

 b) What should be the names of the rules?
 I was thinking about one and any.